 - Widgey Q Butterfluff is a Deconstructive Parody of shows like this, where the attempts by Widgey and her friends to deal with Very Special Episode fodder like adolescence and G-rated drug addiction tend to end in surreal disaster.

 - Turnabout Storm: As far as Phoenix is concerned, he is stuck in one; the colorful equine filled Equestria.
+It is so cutesy and peaceful that not only is the defendant innocent but everyone else is too; the "murder" really was an accident.
 As far as Equestria's concerned however, the real one is overseas; a land where ponies and humans coexist.

 - Chapter 59 of You Got HaruhiRolled! deliberately makes the setting of Haruhi Suzumiya into this trope, as a parody of how 4Kids Entertainment would have treated the show had it gotten its hands on it.
 Haruhi's powers are reimagined as the power of imagination, and everyone else in the SOS Brigade is only there to learn about the true meaning of friendship from her.
 Taniguchi is chaste and Sickeningly Sweethearts with Ryouko, and even the Anti-SOS Brigade is nice.

 - The LEGO Movie has Cloud Cuckooland, a utopian society which literally is a complete Cloud Cuckooland.

 - Babes in Toyland has Toyland, where everything is supposed to appeal to children.